colouring-cities/colouring-core/docs/adding-new-fields.md

 #### In frontend
 1. Update the category to field name mapping in the `tilesetByCat` object inside the `ColouringMap` React component (`map.tsx` file)
 2. Add an entry for the field to the `LEGEND_CONFIG` object in `legend.tsx` file

+### Testing

+Run tests on staging to confirm;
+- Database changes accepted
+- API is working and data is getting posted to the database
+- Map styling is applied and style is appropriate way to visualise the data